FlorinAndrei/datascience_capstone_project/README.md

 All things considered, I think SegFormer did very well, especially in single class mode.

 Larger datasets with higher quality labels will certainly improve performance beyond the numbers shown here.
 There are further potential improvements that may be explored later.

+Prediction consistency was evaluated on the partially labeled (video) dataset.
+In general, SegFormer outperformed U-Net by that metric, too - see the paper for details.